Skip to content

 Please note: Cheques are no longer accepted.
 All major banks are currently phasing out the use of cheques.
 Waikato District Council is not able to accept payment by cheque.

-To be eligible for this, please sign your registration renewal notice and return to us with your desexing certificate.
+To apply, sign your registration renewal notice and include the certificate.

 If you are a “good dog owner” and your dog has not been reported to Council or impounded for the past two years then you should already be classed as an approved dog owner and receive a discounted dog registration fee.